-- Always and forever pillow: Check this and all my other designs here, choose any color background you want!
+- Always and forever pillow: Find it here and you can also check all my other designs here, choose any color background you want!

-- Master bedding: Ours is from Ikea, but I have not seen it anymore, this one is very similar (I bough it for our bricks and stick home)
+- Master bedding: Ours is from Ikea, but I have not seen it anymore, this one is very similar (I bought it for our bricks and stick home)

-- Log pillows: I love these ones, they took a super long time to arrive, but they are adorable!
+- Log pillows: I love these, they took a super long time to arrive, but they are adorable!

-- Smart TV: We have this 28″ smart TV, it was the perfect size! and we mounted it with this thing, but bolted it through the wall (I used the backs to hold blankets) + We changed the plug cable to this white one.
+- Smart TV: We have this 28″ smart TV, it was a perfect size!
+And we mounted it with this thing, but bolted it through the wall (I used the backs to hold blankets) + We changed the plug cable to this white one.

 - Entrance mesh organizer: We purchased ours in the same section of Target, and since then has been discontinued, but I found a similar one here.

 - Entrance white cabinet: We purchased a combination from Ikea, is this Billy box and this Oxberg door together with one of these pulls.